Railway Passenger Stations in Great Britain: a Chronology

 “A very big plus is the availability . . . of a country-wide list of opening dates … this is a book which can be thoroughly recommended to all interested in the history of railway passenger stations” — Transport Ticket Society Journal, on the 2002 edition.

-FOUR SUPPLEMENTS to this volume are now available free of charge as downloadable pdf files.
+FIVE SUPPLEMENTS to this volume are now available free of charge as downloadable pdf files below.
 The page size and layout are the same as the printed volume.
 If the pdf pages are printed out at 100% onto A4 paper, pages the same size as in the volume can be cut out if desired by following the outline provided.
-In addition recent newsletters of the RCHS Railway Chronology Group (86-89) have included additional information; these may also be downloaded below as can Stewart Smith’s helpful index to the 4 supplements and the additional information contained in newsletters 86-88.
+In addition recent newsletters of the RCHS Railway Chronology Group (86-90) have included additional information; this has been incorporated into Supplement 5.
+Stewart Smith’s helpful index to the 5 supplements can also be downloaded below.

 The Railway & Canal Historical Society’s Railway Chronology Group seeks to bring together members interested in producing databases of railway Acts, line and station opening and closing dates, station renamings, etc, with a view to eventual publication.
 A regular Newsletter is issued to members which includes both full-length articles and listings and also shorter contributions in the form of Notes and Queries.